zeam-foundation/ZEAM-Foundation-Corporate-Docs/README.md

 - ZEAM Foundation LLC is a Delaware entity, 100% privately held.
 - There are no investors, no external board, and no dilution path.
-- The Operating Agreement is bare-bones and final: the Foundation is anchored, not governed.

 ## Files in This Directory

-- *Operating_Agreement*: The legal formation document establishing ZEAM Foundation.
+- *Formation Documents*: The legal formation document establishing ZEAM Foundation
+- *Initial Resolutions*: Initial resolutions
+- *Operating_Agreement*: The baseline operating agreement of ZEAM Foundation
 - *ZEAM Labs Exclusive License*: The exclusive license from ZEAM Foundation to ZEAM Labs to develop, manufacture, market, distribute, adapt, and otherwise exploit ZEAM IP.

 This repository is public for one reason: